-Burnout Recovery vs Meditation & Silence
+Burnout Recovery Retreat in the Himalayas vs Meditation & Silence

 Both are structured Himalayan retreat programs.
 The difference lies in purpose, pacing, and who each format is best suited for.
 This comparison outlines the key distinctions to help you choose.